ChandraRunnels/Hops_School_Project/README.md

 # Hops

-#• Motivating Question:
-What question were you setting out to answer at the start of this project?
+## Motivation

-Question: If I wanted to grow an acre of hops, in what state and what type would I need to grow in order to be the most profitable?
+I personally love agriculture.
+I enjoy driving the back country roads seeing farms and the different techniques of how different plants are grown in large quantities.
+I especially enjoy seeing hops plants because they are vines that are suspended upward by 25 foot poles that creates an amazing canopy.
+I also like beer, and since Washington State is also known for it's hoppy beer I got curious about where the hops come from.
+That is when I discovered that all of the hops grown in the United States were grown in only 3 states, Washington, Oregon and Idaho.
+Which got me to thinking, if I wanted to grow an acre of hops, in what state and what type would I need to grow in order for that acre to be the most profitable?

 • Data Process: The centerpiece of your writeup should be a comprehensive discussion of your process for sourcing, collecting, cleaning, and transforming the raw data into your final dataset.
 The